 - If you have bought frozen shrimps, make sure to thaw them overnight in a colander and place them in the refrigerator.
 This is to make sure that the frozen shrimp is not soggy.

 - Devein the shrimps before cooking them.
-Deveining means removing the shrimp’s digestive tract, in whatever you might be cooking.
+Devening means removing the shrimp's digestive tract in whatever you might be cooking.

 - Do not throw away the shells and the head.
-They contain tasty juices that can be used for unique recipes like stir-fried noodles.
+They contain tasty juices that you can use for unique recipes like stir-fried noodles.
 All you have to do is to pound them up using mortar and pestle to draw out juices.

-- Make sure to use the exact amount of dressing to avoid having a runny and liquidy salad.
+- Make sure to use the exact amount of dressing to avoid having a runny and liquid salad.